 Start With Research

-Trends in wine investment can influence which regions are "hot" at any given time, but generally wines from Bordeaux, Burgundy, Tuscany and Napa Valley are among the cream of the crop for investors.
+The region the wine comes from is also important.
+Regions with a reputation for always producing a high-quality vintage will result in a wine that carries a higher price point.
+Trends in wine investing can affect which regions are "hot" at any given time.
+Wines from Bordeaux, Burgundy, Tuscany, and Napa Valley are among the cream of the crop for investors.

 Consider How Much You're Willing (and Able) to Invest

-It's possible to purchase wine insurance or add a rider to your homeowner's insurance to insulate your investment against these types of scenarios, but this is another cost you'll have to factor in before making your initial investment.
+It's possible to purchase wine insurance or add a rider to your homeowner's insurance to protect your investment against this, but that is another cost you'll have to factor in before making your initial purchase.